Living

 -

-The best blenders can whip up a silky smoothie in seconds.
-They're powerful, slick and stylish.
+What we like: The best Ninja blenders we've tested can whip up a silky smoothie in seconds.
 The Ninja Foodi Cold & Hot goes one better.
-It can make hot soups, sautés, and jellies, as well as smoothies, desserts, and frozen drinks.
+It can make hot soups, sautés, and sauces, as well as smoothies, desserts, and frozen drinks.
 If you're looking for a hard-working appliance, look no further.

-If we are being picky, this is tall, so you won't clear wall-mounted cupboards.
+What we didn't like: If we are being picky, this is tall, so won't clear wall-mounted cupboards.
 It's also tricky to clean, because it doesn't lift off the base.
-However, if you're looking for a brilliant blender to save you time and hassle without breaking the bank, you'll love this.

 Read more: Ninja Foodi Cold & Hot review